ktrnthsnr/Redux-Store/README.md

 Working with an existing application, the enhancements for this e-commerce online codebase have been to:

+1. Initial setup of the frontend and backend to receive the product data from the server, with Apollo caching the results.

-1. Implement global state management in a Redux-like store implemented by the React Content API, and write Redux-like actions and reducers.
+2. Implement global state management in a Redux-like store implemented by the React Content API, and write Redux-like actions and reducers.

-2. Add offline capabilities with IndexedDB so a user may shop if losing internet connectivity.
+3. Add offline capabilities with IndexedDB so a user may shop if losing internet connectivity.

-3. Update code to handle secure online payments with a Stripe service.
+4. Update code to handle secure online payments with a Stripe service.

-4. Update middleware and front-end GraphQL and React.
+5. Update middleware and front-end GraphQL and React.

 ## Technology